chandanhpcic/docs/source/manual/how-tos/installaws.rst

 To start a new instance go to "instances", followed by "launch instance" in your EC2 view.

 Next go to "AWS Marketplace" and search "OPNsense".
-Our official image is sold via Deciso Sales B.V..
+Our official image is sold via Reticen8 Sales B.V..

 .. image:: images/aws_step1_choose_ami.png
     :width: 100%